brandur/org/drafts/elegant-apis.md

 A declarative definition of incoming requests can be supremely useful for sanitizing data and generating errors for malformed data automatically.
 A tool like [Committee](https://github.com/interagent/committee), which provides a collection of schema-related middleware, can help with this in Ruby.

 Note that the API I'm building above is a little like the Heroku API in that it expects input as `application/json` rather than the more commonly seen `application/x-www-form-urlencoded` (e.g. `name=my-app&foo=bar`).
-Hyper-schema doesn't necessarily stipulate that incoming requests have to be JSON, in fact it defines an `encType` that allows a link to specify its format, but the symmetry of a request and response that are both in JSON is very clean and might be worth consideration.
+Hyper-schema doesn't necessarily stipulate that incoming requests have to be JSON, in fact it defines an `encType` that allows a link to specify its format, but the symmetry of a request and response that are both in JSON is a clean model worthy of consideration (in my humble opinion).

 ### Response Schemas